margaretkulinich/movies/README.md

 ## Introduction

 Movies is a single-page app created using React and React Router.
 The app performs a search using the [TMDB's API](https://www.themoviedb.org/documentation/api) displays the title, actors, description, rating and  have a link to the trailer on Youtube.
+Moreover, you can sort by genre in collection of movies or tv shows.

 ## Library used